 - Any other format with public access

-SUBJECT TO COPYRIGHT, NEXTVIEW LICENSE, AND NGA APPROVAL
+SUBJECT TO COPYRIGHT, EOCL LICENSE, AND NGA APPROVAL

 - Imagery: Raw or processed imagery with georeferencing information

-- Imagery Derived Products: Satellite imagery maps, reduced resolution images, imagery screenshots
+- Imagery Derived Products: Digital elevation models (except REMA and ArcticDEM), satellite imagery maps, reduced resolution images, imagery screenshots

-NOT SUBJECT TO COPYRIGHT, NEXTVIEW LICENSE, AND NGA APPROVAL
+NOT SUBJECT TO COPYRIGHT, EOCL LICENSE, AND NGA APPROVAL

-- Derived Products: Non-imagery datasets or images such as line drawings, Digital Elevation Models, analysis results (e.g. NDVI, Land-Use Classification, GIS features extracted from imagery).
+- Derived Products: Non-imagery datasets or images such as line drawings, analysis results (e.g. NDVI, Land-Use Classification, GIS features extracted from imagery)

 If you are unsure, for any reason, where your “product” falls within these categories, we urge you to contact us for further guidance.